Stand Back: Linus Loves version

 In 2003, Scottish electronic music duo Linus Loves released a cover of "Stand Back" with vocals by Sam Obernik.
-This version reached No. 31 on the UK Singles Chart and No. 73 on the Australian ARIA Charts.
+This version reached No. 31 on the UK Singles Chart and No. 73 on the Australian ARIA Singles Chart.

 Crystal Visions version

-The song was remixed and released again as a single on August 28, 2007 to promote Nicks' compilation album Crystal Visions – The Very Best of Stevie Nicks.
+The song was remixed and released again as a single on August 28, 2007, to promote Nicks' compilation album Crystal Visions – The Very Best of Stevie Nicks.
 This time the single went to number two on the US Dance Club Songs chart and number-one on the Hot Dance Single Sales chart.